JL102/pack-mmip/README.md

                                         your project folder, making it easier for development.
 Just restart MediaMonkey for your changes to take effect, instead of having to re-pack and re-install the addon.
-        --init  --init-project          Similar to npm init, this tool helps initialize an addon project by creating info.json and prompting for each item.
 ```

 Examples: